How long is my lesson?

 I can already ride.
 I just want time to practice, not a full-on lesson.

-We offer ‘downwinder’ sessions to more advanced riders.
+We offer a shuttle service for advanced riders.
 Here we take you to the spot, launch your kite, and give you the freedom of all the space available to practise.
 If you have enough energy at the end of the day you can kite most of the 15 km trip downwind to Gera Lario.
-The downwinder boat is on hand to help you should you need it and our instructors are always happy to throw you tips, however we require that you can consistently stay upwind in order to be considered for a downwinder session rather than a lesson.
+The downwinder boat is on hand to help you should you need it and our instructors are always happy to throw you tips, however we require that you are at least IKO Level 3K/VDWS Level 5 (can consistently stay upwind, relaunch, retrieve your board, and self-rescue) in order to be considered for a downwinder session rather than a lesson.
 This is because ferrying kites back up wind is time consuming, and can detract from other people’s lessons.
 If you are booked in for a lesson then we take this in to account in our numbers per instructor, but if you are not then it can impact not only on your own experience, but that of others.
-If you’re unsure of your level, give us a call and also check out our Advanced Coaching option.
+If you’re unsure of your level, give us a call and also check out our coaching option.

 How old do my kids have to be in order to learn to kite?